wisuja/Forum/README.md

 -   [x] User can change their avatar
 -   [x] User can must confirm their email address before creating a thread
 -   [x] User can mark the best reply in a thread
+-   [x] Administrator may lock or unlock a thread

 _The features will be added along the way_